Nursing: BSN to MSN (On-Campus and Online)

 GRE scores are not required for our graduate nursing programs at Simmons University.

-Applicants whose first language is not English must submit official TOEFL (Test of English as a Foreign Language) or Duolingo English Test scores taken within two years prior to the application deadline.
+Applicants whose first language is not English must submit official TOEFL (Test of English as a Foreign Language) or Duolingo English Test scores taken within 2 years of the application deadline.
 This requirement is based on native language, not citizenship.

-This requirement is waived for applicants who have graduated at the bachelor's or master's level from a regionally accredited U.S. institution or a post -secondary institution abroad that is recognized by the Ministry of Education in the host country in English-speaking countries only.
+This requirement is waived for applicants who have graduated at the bachelor's or master's level from a regionally accredited U.S. institution or a postsecondary institution abroad recognized by the Ministry of Education in the host country in English-speaking countries only.

 Recommendations

 Three recommendations, written within six months of the deadline, are required.
-Employers or supervisors are the preferred references, as well as instructors because we need evaluations from individuals who can assess your academic ability and readiness to engage in graduate studies.
-We do not accept recommendations from individuals with whom you have a non-professional relationship (family members, friends, religious personnel or politicians).
-Additional instructions for the recommendation process can be found within the application.
+Employers or supervisors, as well as instructors, are preferred references, as we need evaluations from individuals who can assess your academic ability and readiness for graduate studies.
+We do not accept recommendations from individuals with whom you have a non-professional relationship (family members, friends, religious personnel, or politicians).
+Additional instructions for the recommendation process are available within the application.

 Admission Decisions